Resident's mission to clean up Peterborough's streets with new volunteer-led litter picking campaign

 He now hopes his new campaign can bring together volunteers and members of Peterborough City Council at events to educate the next generation about the impact of litter – as well as calling on residents to “adopt” the streets they live on.

-“I’ve lied in Peterborough all my life and over the last few years I’ve noticed the litter problem,” Mark said.
+“I’ve lived in Peterborough all my life and over the last few years I’ve noticed the litter problem,” Mark said.

 “So many people living in Peterborough are sick to death of how the city is looking.